Ranks Based on Strong Amalgamation Fraisse Classes: Introduction

 The original idea for the ``coding'' part of this work comes from a paper by the first author and Hill \cite{gh}, where they study a related notion called positive local combinatorial dividing lines.
 The requirements on the \fraisse classes considered in that paper are more stringent; specifically, they are required to be indecomposable (see Section 1 of \cite{gh}).
 In the current paper, we do not make this assumption.
-The notion of ``coding'' in this manner is also related to the collapse of generalized indiscernibles phenomenon studied by the first author, Hill, and L. Scow in \cite{ghs}.
+The notion of ``coding'' in this manner is also related to the phenomenon of non-collapsing generalized indiscernibles, studied by the first author, Hill, and L. Scow in \cite{ghs}; a detailed explanation of this relationship may be found in Section 3 of \cite{gh}.
 When building generalized indiscernibles indexed by a class $\KK$, one needs to assume $\KK$ has the Ramsey property.
-Some of the counting arguments in this paper involve attempting to emulate certain uniformity aspects of indiscernibility in the absence of the Ramsey property.
+However, certain useful uniformity aspects of indiscernibility may still exist in the absence of the Ramsey property.
+First, we develop a ``pseudo-indiscerniblity'' when the index class is ``nice'' (see Proposition \ref{Prop_WeakGoodEmbedding} and Proposition \ref{Prop_GoodEmbedding}).
+We then utilize this in type-counting arguments (e.g., Proposition \ref{Prop_KKquad2}).